PyConLimerick/Limerick2020/01_Venue_Layout.md

+### Audience

+* We expect 100-150 attendees to come, with a lot of career-young professionals and university students.
+* One of the intended outcomes of this event is about developing future talent.

+* We will have a main track, with conventional PyCon style talks, and also a room (or rooms) for workshops.

 ### Venue Layout

+The venue can be configured to have multiple small tracks running simultaneously.

 Please find a floor plan for the top floor of the Strand hotel attached in this github repository The configuration will be either 2 or 3 talk tracks